connorrothschild/v2/content/home/experience.md

   date_start = "2020-05-30"
   date_end = "2020-08-08"
   description = """
 Through a fellowship with [Coding It Forward](https://www.codingitforward.com/), I worked as a data science intern with the US Special Operations Command.
-I assisted in the creation a machine learning model for predictive maintenance on CV-22 helicopters to reduce downtime & improve readiness.
+I assisted in the creation of a machine learning model for predictive maintenance on CV-22 helicopters to reduce downtime & improve readiness.
 I also built a fullstack web application from scratch that automates the process of verifying inventory data.
-The tool is expected to save roughly 2500 man hours and $102,000 annually.
+The tool is expected to save roughly 2,500 man hours and $102,000 annually.
 """

 [[experience]]